Advantages over Conventional Dentures

 Denture implants are similar to dental implants as a titanium metal post or “root” is inserted into the jaw bone.
 Unlike dental implants however, these titanium posts do not affix to permanent artificial teeth but rather they are used to hold a set of dentures firmly and securely in place.
 Depending on the number of teeth being replaced, denture implants can be a more cost-effective solution than dental implants.

-Unlike All On 4 dental implants, which require four dental implants per arch (top and bottom), Snap-On teeth have a minimum of two implants on the bottom, and four implants on the top.
+Unlike ‘All-on-4’ dental implants, which require 4 dental implants per arch (top and bottom), Snap-On teeth have a minimum of 2 implants on the bottom, and four implants on the top.

 The main difference between denture implants and dental implants is the prosthesis on the denture implants are removable.
 You must take them out for cleaning.